-I Mother Earth hits the sweet spots on Dig with big guitar and drums, crisp production, and slight progressive elements
+I Mother Earth hits the sweet spots on Dig with big guitar and drums, crisp production, and slightly progressive elements

 This week Jason dug through his cd stacks picked an album having no recollection what it sounded like - I Mother Earth's 1993 debut release Dig.
 Sometime that leads to a welcome surprise, and other times reminds you why you stopped listening.
 I Mother Earth hits a lot of our sweet spots - big guitar and drums, crisp production, slight progressive elements - but also manages to work in some mutual annoyances - slap bass and long jams.
 So which side prevails?
 Tune in to find out.

 We haven't reviewed this record yet.
 However, you can compell us to grab our shovels and dig it out.
 Request a review and we'll devote a full episode to discussing this album.
 Heck we might even invite you on as a guest.
 Support the show and help rock fans discover a lost album of the 90's.

 Support us for the year (12 consecutive months), and you’ll be rewarded with an album review for 2017 that you can join us to talk about.Visit Patreon

 PayPal Donation: $30.00